Tewr/Extjs4-Mvc4/README.md

 Like things usually are in ASP.net MVC, column names can be specified with the [DisplayAttribute], or if unspecified they will be deducted from the model property name.

-Theres not yet a practical way of submitting the form data back to the server once modified.
+Theres not yet a practical way of submitting the form data back to the server once modified (if you want to use this, you need to build that yourself).

 [Ext.grid.Panel]: http://docs.sencha.com/ext-js/4-1/#!/api/Ext.grid.Panel
 [CellEditing plugin]: http://docs.sencha.com/ext-js/4-1/#!/api/Ext.grid.plugin.CellEditing